 Sleep experts from Flinders University in South Australia found that a low core body temperature is most conducive to sound sleep.
 The ideal room temperature is said to be between 15 and 19ºC.
-If you have air conditioning, setting your night time temperature to reflect this is an easy way to increase your chances of achieving sound sleep in your household.
+If you have reverse cycle air-conditioning, setting your night time temperature to reflect this is an easy way to increase your chances of achieving sound sleep in your household.

 Research in the UK[i] has found six other key themes that influence family wellbeing.
 These key areas are detailed below; along with ways you can focus on these to help improve your family’s wellbeing.

 - Food and eating: this covers the nutritional value of food, and the social connection that meal times provide.
 Eating a whole foods diet is especially important if you have young children.
 Whole foods provide all the nutrients children need, without the sugar and other additives that can impact energy and mood.

 - Social and familial connection: high levels of social and familial support and connection can influence physical, mental and emotional health.
 Research has shown that not having close personal connections is a major health risk.
 Sitting down to at least one meal a day, making time for a cuddle and creating a home that is a ‘haven’ goes a long way to fostering these connections.